omhmichaels/homebrew-harmony/README.md

 *The bounty also mention bottles but does not mention formulea.*

+**Homebrew notes on why to maintain a tap** *Homebrew’s versions should not be used to “pin” formulae to your personal requirements.
+You should instead create your own tap for formulae you or your organisation wish to control the versioning of, or those that do not meet the above standards.
+Software that has regular API or ABI breaking releases still needs to meet all the above requirements; that a brew upgrade has broken something for you is not an argument for us to add and maintain a formula for you.*

 The completed cask was submitted to( Homebrew/homebrew-cask [https://github.com/Homebrew/homebrew-cask/pull/113134] but is unable to be pulled in favor of an open [pull request in homebrew/homebrew-core][https://github.com/Homebrew/homebrew-core/pull/87031] for a formula of the same name.